Leon is an American writer and essayist from Horton Bay, Michigan.

-While other gaming consoles like the Xbox and Playstation mostly share the same library of games, video game makers took an entirely different approach when making games for the Wii.
-Of all of these, the ten games ranked below are the best Wii games to hit the market.
+While other gaming consoles like the Xbox and PlayStation mostly share the same library of games, video game developers took an entirely different approach when making games for the Wii.
+Of all of these games, the ten ranked below are the best Wii games to hit the market.

 10. Resident Evil 4: Wii Edition

 There’s not much that needs to be said to defend Resident Evil 4: Wii Edition as one of the best games released for the Wii.
 For one, players get to aim their controller (read: gun) at the heads of hobbling zombies and watch them explode like TNT-filled pumpkins upon impact.
 Two, if the undead come too close and grab your character, simply give the controller a frantic shake and he will give those zombies a ninja kick, again, to the head.
 Three, the game teaches players about zombies’ weak spot if they ever find themselves in a like situation: When it doubt, go for the head.

 This fast-paced take on a classic game never fails to serve as a refreshing palate cleanser, of sorts, between more serious and slower games.
 The game is visually pleasing and, yes, colorful.
 The camera also pans to show three-quarter and three-dimensional angles of Sonic as he loopty-loops through inverses on his path, instead of staying fixed on a side view.
 Sonic Colors is Sonic revamped.
 The argument could be made that this game is better than the original, but I’ll let someone else take on such a volatile subject.